quire-io/guide/_docs/tasklist-14-favorite-follow.md

 Learn more on how to [filter and sort](/guide/filter-sort/) your Quire task list/board.
 {: .notice}

-**Note:** A ♥ means you favorited the task, whereas a ♡ means you didn't.
-And the number beside either heart indicates how many people have favorited the task.
+## Follow a task

+You can follow, or add followers to a task to [get notified](/guide/get-notified/) of any changes made to it.

+**Note:** When another member comments on a task you follow, an orange dot will appear next to the task name.
 {: .notice--warning}

-## Follow a task
+#### How to follow a task

-You can follow, or add followers to a task to get notified of any changes made to it.

 Go to the detail panel, and click on the **eye** icon in the upper-right.